Kariaki58/Ciwaviv/README.md

-m # Ciwaviv - Modern Sportswear E-commerce
+m # Fithub - Modern Sportswear E-commerce

-This is a modern, responsive e-commerce website for a fictional sportswear brand named "Ciwaviv," built with Next.js and styled with Tailwind CSS.
+This is a modern, responsive e-commerce website for a fictional sportswear brand named "Fithub," built with Next.js and styled with Tailwind CSS.

 The project demonstrates a sleek, performance-focused site that matches the brand’s energetic identity and allows users to browse and purchase athletic apparel easily.